 Breastfeeding

 The OE will provide reasonable break time for an employee, client, or Board member to express breast milk for their nursing child each time such employee has need to express the milk.
 Breast feeding employees are entitled to a place to pump at work, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public.
-For OE employees, breast feeding areas will be cultivated in cooperation with the breast feeding employee and the Water Engineer.
+For OE employees, breast feeding areas will be cultivated in cooperation with the breast-feeding employee and the Water Engineer.

 Inspections and Searches

-The OE is concerned with preventing theft of OE property, with controlling workplace and promoting the safety of its employees and others on the premises.
+The OE is concerned with preventing theft of OE property, with controlling the workplace and promoting the safety of its employees and others on the premises.
 The OE may search any employee’s work area including desks, file cabinets, closets, and computer files or any other OTE owned equipment or property.
 Employees are encouraged not to bring any item of personal property into the workplace that they do not want revealed to the organization.

 Overnight Office Use